 Already up-to-date. if no changes have been made since you forked the repository.

 Your fork’s main branch is now in sync with the upstream repository, and any local changes you made were not lost.

 Depending on your own workflow and the amount of time you spend on making changes, you can sync your fork with the upstream code of the original repository as many times as it makes sense for you.
-But you should certainly sync your fork right before making a pull request to make sure you don’t contribute conflicting code.
+But you should certainly sync your fork right before making a pull request to make sure you don’t contribute conflicting code automatically.

 At this point, you are ready to make a pull request to the original repository.

 You should navigate to your forked repository, and press the New pull request button on your left-hand side of the page.

 You can modify the branch on the next screen.
-On either site you can select the appropriate repository from the drop-down menu and the appropriate branch.
+On either side you can select the appropriate repository from the drop-down menu and the appropriate branch.

-Once you have chosen, for example, the main branch of the original repository on the left-hand side, and the new-branch of your forked repository of the right-hand side, you should see a screen that looks like this:
+Once you have chosen, for example, the main branch of the original repository on the left-hand side, and the new-branch of your forked repository of the right-hand side, you should receive a screen that states your branches can be merged if there is no competing code:

 At this point, the maintainers of the original repository will decide whether or not to accept your pull request.
-They may ask for you to edit or revise your code prior to accepting the pull request.
+They may ask for you to edit or revise your code prior to accepting the pull request through submitting a code review.

 At this point, you have successfully sent a pull request to an open-source software repository.
 Following this, you should make sure to update and rebase your code while you are waiting to have it reviewed.
 Project maintainers may ask for you to rework your code, so you should be prepared to do so.